N3bby/mobiele-toepassingen_karavaan/domain/README.md

 3. Get a list of Trips ✔
 4. Get a single Trip by its ID ✔
 5. Remove a Trip ✔
+6. 1.
+Add a new Person ✔
+6. 2.
+Get a Person by its ID ✔
-6. Add a participant to a Trip ✔
+6. 3.
+Add a participant to a Trip ✔
 7. Get a list of participants from a Trip ✔
 8. Get a single participant from a Trip ✔
 9. Remove a participant from a Trip ✔